Boy Scout Handbook: 1910 Original Edition Handbook

-First edition
+First Edition

 The Official Handbook for Boys was published in June 1911.
 In this edition, the American Scouting program was standardized, albeit with many omissions and mistakes (cf. external links).
 As with the Original Edition, many now-standard Scouting skills were passed over, including knife and axe use and map and compass work.

 The book describes many Scout-like virtues and qualifications.
 After a lengthy section on what a Scout should know, including chivalry, history, and national issues, it is noted that "in short, to be a good Scout is to be a well-developed, well-informed boy."

+On June 17, 2005, a re-print of the First Edition was published by Dover Publications.
+The book contains all the original material in 448 pages.

 Scouts BSA

 The Boy Scouting program began admitting girls in 2019 and was renamed Scouts BSA.
-The handbook was renamed the Scouts BSA Handbook.
+The handbook was renamed the Scouts BSA Handbook for the 14th edition.
 It is available in two editions with identical content but one with photos of boys and one of girls.

-Later editions
+The board of directors wanted to make sure that male and female scouts alike would see themselves within the pages of the Handbook.
+The text however is identical in both version including the requirements and program elements remaining unchanged from the 13th edition.
+The boys' version has a green with lettering and First Class Rank Emblem in metallic gold cover, while the girls' version is tan with the same lettering and First Class Rank Emblem in metallic green cover.

+All Editions

 Dates and names of the various editions are: